The LSU women may have climbed to No. 3, but 'we haven't done anything,' Kim Mulkey says - NewsBreak

 WAFB.com

-80+ cases involving 'Glock switches' used in crimes over past 2 years in BR; DA proposing changes
+80+ cases involving 'Glock switches' used in crimes over past 2 years in BR; DA proposing changes.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives New Orleans Field Division is looking to warn the public about both Glock switch devices and auto sear devices being used in crimes across the Capital Region.

-La. in crisis mode over fallout from insurance companies making mass exits.
-Over the last few years, more than 20 companies have either withdrawn coverage from the state of Louisiana or have gone under.
-Leaders make plans for permanent housing for homeless in BR.
-Updated: 6 hours ago.
-Baton Rouge...

 Comments / 0